Polymer/pwa-starter-kit-hn/README.md

 ## Setup

 * `npm i`
-* Serve index.html for all routes (`polymer serve` or similar)
+* `npm start` (or any static file server for single page apps, like `serve -s`)

+## Building & Deploying

+See the [Building & Deploying](https://github.com/Polymer/pwa-starter-kit/wiki/5.-Building-&-Deploying) section in the pwa-starter-kit wiki.

+### HTTP/2 push optimized build

+The [push](https://github.com/PolymerLabs/polymer-redux-hn/compare/push) branch contains an optimized version of the static build that uses a proxy for Hacker News API requests so that it can use HTTP/2 server push for the initial API request as well.
+This is the build currently hosted on https://polymer-redux-hn.appspot.com/.

 ## Routing

-Client side routing is done by the src/modules/router.js module, which intercept link clicks and dispatches an action to the store.
-A subset of `window.location` is stored in the state, and the rest of the app renders based on that state (never on `window.location` directly). `history.pushState` is called as a side-effect of the action creator, meaning that `window.location` won't actually modify when time-travel debugging. `popstate` events (e.g. browser back) dispatches a different action that just updates the location state without side-effects.
+Client side routing is done by the pwa-helpers/router.js library, which intercept link clicks and dispatches the `updateLocation` action to the store.
+A state computed from the value of `window.location` is stored, and the rest of the app renders based on that state (never on `window.location` directly). `history.pushState` is called by the router library before the action is dispatched, meaning that `window.location` won't actually modify when using time-travel debugging. `popstate` events (e.g. browser back) will just dispatch the `updateLocation` action.

 ## Lazy-loading